PI-Victor/elastic-tf/README.md

 # elastic-tf
-Elastic terraform is wrapper around terraform that also allows you to define resources.
+Elastic terraform is a wrapper around terraform that also allows you to define and apply resources.